crodier/software-blog/_posts/2023-09-22-message-formats.md

 you first choose TCP or UDP
-as one important choice for messaging; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP and added complexity.)
+as one important choice for messaging; but this is almost always TCP due to error correction (along with de minimus gains of using UDP over TCP and added complexity cost.)

-At Layer 7 (Application) is a critical decision of message format.
+Layer 7 (Application) is a critical decision of message format.
 For any reasonably large messaging system this decision can determine millions of dollars of CPU and engineering time wasted vs. a better approach.

-The results and reasons seem to be poorly understood and the choice these days is for the ubiquitous JSON but this decision for JSON be costly and troublesome for many businesses.
+The results and reasons seem to be poorly understood and the choice these days is for the ubiquitous JSON.

+This decision for JSON be costly and troublesome for many businesses.

 # Intro:  Binary vs. JSON